rawrtc/rawrtc/Readme.md

 1. The JSON blob after `Local Parameters:` must be pasted into the other peer you want to establish a connection with.
-This can be either a browser instance that uses the [WebRTC-RAWRTC browser tool][webrtc-rawrtc] or another instance of this tool.
+This can be either a browser instance that uses the
+   [WebRTC-ORTC browser example tool][webrtc-ortc-example] or another instance of this tool.

 2. The other peer's local parameters in form of a JSON blob must be pasted into this tool's instance.

-3. Once you've pasted the local parameters into each other's instance, the peer connection can be established by pressing *Enter* in both instances (click the *Start* button in the browser).
+3. Once you've pasted the local parameters into each other's instance, the peer connection can be established by pressing *Enter* in both instances (press the *Start* button in the browser).

 The tool will send some test data to the other peer depending on the ICE role.